Kotlin/KEEP/proposals/stdlib/locale-agnostic-string-conversions.md

 * Deprecate existing locale-dependent function `String.capitalize(): String` and introduce locale-agnostic function `String.capitalizeFirst(): String` as a replacement
 * Deprecate existing locale-dependent function `String.decapitalize(): String` and introduce locale-agnostic function `String.decapitalizeFirst(): String` as a replacement

+While the replacements are not equivalent to the existing functions, most likely they are ones that were originally needed.

 The new namings will also affect following functions:

 * Deprecate existing function `String.toLowerCase(locale: Locale): String` and introduce `String.lowercase(locale: Locale): String` as a replacement